swcarpentry/training-course/_submissions/round-12/2/meredith-durbin-mcq.md

 In order, what types of data are these?

-    a.
-List, array, list of arrays
+1. List, array, list of arrays
-    b.
-List, list, list of tuples
+1. List, list, list of tuples
-    c.
-Array, array, array of tuples
+1. Array, array, array of tuples
-    d.
-Ambiguous/could be multiple types
+1. Ambiguous/could be multiple types

 ### Summative question: indexing